 - Related Excel functions:

-- Since the Excel 2010 version, ERFC function works exactly the same as the ERFC.PRECISE function.
+- Since the Excel 2010 version, the ERFC function works like the ERFC.PRECISE function.
 The precise tag is added to provide consistency between the function names.

-- ERF function (the error function) integrates between a lower limit and upper limit.
+- ERF function (the error function) integrates between lower and upper limits.

 - ERF.PRECISE function returns the error function between 0 and the entered argument.